 Johnson to address new Tory MPs as they prepare to vote on Brexit deal

+The Prime Minister will meet more than 100 newly-elected colleagues at Westminster.

-Boris Johnson is to address his new intake of Tory MPs as they prepare to vote on his Brexit deal.
+Boris Johnson is to address his new intake of Tory MPs as they prepare to vote on his Brexit deal and he seeks to transform the nation after his landslide victory.

 The Prime Minister will welcome the more than 100 newly-elected colleagues, many of them from former Labour areas across the north and Midlands, to the House of Commons on Monday.